 Looking for a Hair Transplant?
 Dr. Epstein has focused his aesthetic surgery practice in Miami on the treatment of hair loss in men and women.
 The Foundation for Hair Restoration offers the full scope of medical and surgical therapies for hair restoration.

 Hair Transplantation for hair loss

-Surgical hair restoration
+Surgical hair restoration in Miami

 Hair transplant is an elective, usually cosmetic but sometimes reconstructive surgical procedure that moves individual hair follicles from one part of the body, known as the donor site, to a different part of the body, known as the recipient site.

 Once moved, these transplanted hairs will continue to grow.
 In most cases, the recipient area is an area of hair loss or a receding hairline, but it can also be the eyebrows or the beard.
 Similarly, in most cases the donor area is the scalp– usually, the back and or sides where the hairs are typically genetically programmed to be permanent, but it can also be other areas of the body in what is called body hair transplants, such as the beard or chest.
 The result when transplanted into the scalp is permanent, natural-appearing hair restoration.